theonlyhennygod/Mario-2d/README.md

 # Mario Game

 This project is a game that utilizes gravity and velocity to create a fun gaming experience.
 It is built using JavaScript and the DOM to create objects and implement game mechanics.
+You must run the program on your server.

 ## Features